pingsoli/av-learning/src/Player/note.md

 ---
 #### What's the meaning of 'sw' of swresample and swscale libraries ?
-it means software. click [here](https://stackoverflow.com/questions/43066572/what-is-the-meaning-of-sw-in-libswscale-of-ffmpeg) for original answer.
+it means 'software'. click [here](https://stackoverflow.com/questions/43066572/what-is-the-meaning-of-sw-in-libswscale-of-ffmpeg) for original answer.

 ---
 #### How to contorl SDL audio callback's frequency ?